simongregersen/thyultra/content.en/_index.md

 beach, and through coniferous plantations and small coastal fishing villages where fishing cutters are still landed and beached every day.

+The race area stretches spans from Løkken in the north to the fishing village Agger in the south.
-The longest courses start in Bulbjerg and finish in the village of Agger, following the northwest coast of Jutland.
-Courses primarily follow the [West Coast Trail](https://naturstyrelsen.dk/naturoplevelser/naturguider/vestkyststien/) and 'Redningsvejen', the old lifeboat road.
-In 2026, we also offer a 100 miles course that sets out from Grønhøj Strand near Løkken.
+With deviations, all courses follow the [West Coast Trail](https://naturstyrelsen.dk/naturoplevelser/naturguider/vestkyststien/) and 'Redningsvejen', the old lifeboat road.

 All participants finish by Vesterhavshytten and Signalmasten in Agger.